On Post-Selection Inference in A/B Tests: New methodologies

+In this section, we explore the direction of improving existing EB methods to match the observations made in Figure \ref{fig:illust}.
+Instead of directly modeling $\e(\mu|\Delta)$ as in the TARwES method (introduced in the previous section), we model the prior $\pi$ first and infer the induced estimate for $\e(\mu|\Delta)$ by applying the multivariate Tweedie's formula (cf. \citep{fu2020nonparametric}).
+There are two noticeable advantages of EB methods over the RwES methods.
+First, EB does not require data splitting.
+Also, it generates more numerically stable variance prediction, which will be detailed in Section \ref{sec:ci}.

+Motivated by the "prior fusing" idea, we propose a special prior.
+As the name indicates, the \emph{Ghidorah}\footnote{See \url{https://en.wikipedia.org/wiki/King\_Ghidorah}} prior is a mixture of three components -- the first is zero representing practically negligible effect, the second attends to a Gaussian prior for incremental effects, and the third has a Laplace prior watching out for potential breakthrough, heavier-than-Gaussian-tailed, effects.
+Note that the zero component of Ghidorah is practically important.
+Our experience conducting many real experiments suggests that for a mature product, in 70\% to 80\% cases, a metric like Revenue may not display any chance of movement and another 10\% could be very weak movement (It is not surprising that we don't have many successful ideas to increase revenue while keeping users happy).
+For these zero inflated cases, without the Zero component (soft) filtering out these noisy data points, the accuracy of the scale parameters for other components can be significantly hurt.

-We propose a special prior as a mixture of three components, hence the name \emph{Ghidorah --- the three-headed monster}.
-Its first head monitors $0$ effect representing no or practical negligible effect, the second head attends to a normal prior for incremental effects, and the last head has a Laplace prior watching out for potential breakthrough heavier-than-normal tailed effects.
-We chose mixture prior for its simple posterior mean and variance form.
-Let $\hat{\mu}_G(\Delta)$ and $\hat{\mu}_L(\Delta)$ be the posterior mean of the Gaussian and Laplace component, let $p_G(\Delta)$ and $p_L(\Delta)$ be the posterior probabilities of the two component being active respectively (the rest is $0$ component), and let $\var_G(\Delta)$ and $\var_L(\Delta)$ be the posterior variances.
+We chose a mixture prior for its simple posterior mean and variance form.
+Let $\hat{\mu}_G(\Delta)$ and $\hat{\mu}_L(\Delta)$ be the respective posterior means of the Gaussian and Laplace component, $p_G(\Delta)$ and $p_L(\Delta)$ the respective posterior probabilities of the two components being active (the rest is $0$ component), and $\var_G(\Delta)$ and $\var_L(\Delta)$ the respective posterior variances.
 We have

-Ghidorah model is transparent and explainable.
-For each new prediction, we can check the posterior probability (the attention) of each head and their contribution.
-When trained on historical data, the larger the prior mixture probability for the Laplace head is, the more heavy tail the treatment effect distributes.
-Similarly, when the Zero head has a large weight, the metric is very hard to move.
+For each new prediction, we can check the posterior probability of each component and their contribution.
+When trained on historical data, the larger the prior mixture probability for the Laplace head is, the heavier tail the treatment effect distributes.
+Similarly, when the zero component has a large weight, the metric is very hard to move.